Dorcas

-She is celebrated as a saint by the Catholic Church, Eastern Orthodox Church, and some Protestant denominations.
+She is celebrated as a saint by the Catholic Church, Eastern Orthodox Church, the Anglican Communion, and some Protestant denominations.

 Name

-Both her Jewish name, which is in Aramaic, rendered as Tabitha, and her Greek one, Dorcas, translate to [female] 'gazelle'.
+Both her Jewish name, which is in Aramaic, rendered as Tabitha, and her Greek one, Dorcas, translate to '[female] gazelle.'
 The equivalent Hebrew name is Zibiah, also spelled Tsibiah, a name carried by the mother of King Joash of Judah.
 Some explain the use of a Greek variant of Tabitha's Syriac Aramaic name by the fact that she was living in a port city, where many inhabitants and visitors would primarily communicate in Greek.
 Dorcas was a common name of the time both among Jews and Greeks.
 Today, the scientific name of one species of gazelle is Gazella dorcas, the dorcas gazelle.

 The Greek verb used in Acts 9:36 is διερμηνεύω, transliterated diermēneuō, which means "to interpret fully, to explain", and in this passage it is rendered "is by interpretation", which in context leads to the literal meaning: "Tabitha, meaning Dorcas" (i.e. 'gazelle').